omelkonian/formal-bitml/README.md

     * `Examples.agda`: Examples of configurations
     * `Helpers.agda`: Shorthands for constructing configurations + implicit-style operators

+  + Labels: Untyped labels of inference rules
+    * `Types.agda`: Types of labels
+    * `DecidableEquality.agda`: decidable equality for labels
+    * `Examples.agda`: Examples of labels

   + `InferenceRules.agda`: The semantic rules of the BitML calculus, i.e. small-step semantics through configurations

-- `Example.agda`: Example inference for the timed-committement example, see Chapter 2 of the BitML paper.
+- BitML.Example: Example contract shown in Chapter 2 of the BitML paper
+  * `ExampleSetup.agda`: Setup of hypothetical participants (including an honest one)
+  * `Example.agda`: Example inference for the timed-committement example

+- BitML.SymbolicModel
+  * `Strategy.agda`: Defines honest and adversarial strategies
+  * `Helpers.agda`: Several helpers for dealing with strategies
+  * `Properties.agda`: Meta-theory found in Chapter 5 of the BitML paper